 The New York Times Political Blog

-The New York Times features a highly evolved political commentary section offering many different perspectives.
+The New York Times features a highly evolved political commentary section that offers many different perspectives, making it one of the best political blogs to follow.
 Recent exposes include the vast sum of money the House has expended to settle sexual harassment suits across the years.
 They also offer a very timely right and left look into the investigation Robert Mueller is conducting regarding possible Russian interference in the US election process.